Student Loan Interest Deduction

 - Other necessary expenses, like transportation

-You can usually claim this deduction if you meet all these requirements:
+You can usually claim the student loan tax deduction if you meet all these requirements:

 - Your filing status is any status except married filing separately.